 Subcontractors should notify the jobsite superintendent in advance when a storage container bin, full of materials, is being delivered to the jobsite, and instruct the bin delivery person what to do with the keys.

-An occasional occurrence on a construction site is for a particular worker to ask the jobsite superintendent…on the first starting day for that particular building trade…if the superintendent has keys to their bin.
+An occasional occurrence on a construction site is for a particular worker to ask the jobsite superintendent on the first starting day for that particular building trade, if the superintendent has the keys to open their bin.

-The fiasco of not being able to start the work smoothly…because the subcontractor failed to communicate and coordinate clearly who had the keys to the storage bin…can be avoided by the simple policy of requiring subcontractors to notify the superintendent when storage bins are being delivered…and what if anything to do about the keys to fully stocked, locked bins.
+The communication fiasco of not being able to start the work smoothly because the subcontractor failed to coordinate clearly who had the keys to the storage bin, can be avoided by the simple policy of requiring subcontractors to notify the superintendent when storage bins are being delivered, and what if anything to do about the keys to fully stocked, locked bins.